• View Jobs

 Usher (Part-Time)

 About The Kennedy Center “I am certain that after the dust of centuries has passed over our cities, we, too, will be remembered not for victories or defeats in battle or in politics, but for our contribution to the human spirit.” – President John F. Kennedy The Kennedy Center is the nation’s cultural center and living memorial to President John F. Kennedy.
 Located on the banks of the Potomac River in Washington, D.C., the Center presents performances across all genres, and is also home to artistic affiliates Washington National Opera and National Symphony Orchestra.
 At the Kennedy Center, we strive to foster belonging and empowerment at work.
 We are able to advance our mission because of our committed and passionate employees.
 We are fortunate to be able to leverage their diverse perspectives, life experiences and skills to inform how our workplace can be a safe, transparent, and replenishing community.
 The Kennedy Center is an equal opportunity employer and does not discriminate against any employee or applicant based on race, religion, gender identity, sexual orientation, disability, veteran status, marital status, pregnancy or related condition, or any other basis protected by law.
-Mission Statement: As the nation's performing arts center, and a living memorial to President John F. Kennedy, we are a leader for the arts across America and around the world, reaching and connecting with artists, inspiring and educating communities.
-We welcome all to create, experience, learn about, and engage with the arts.
+Mission Statement: As America's performing arts center, and a living memorial to President John F. Kennedy, we are a leader for the arts across the United States and around the world, connecting the greatest living artists with audiences of every stripe, no matter their background.
+We welcome all Americans and creators and visitors from across the globe to discover, experience, learn about, be inspired by, and engage with the arts.
 Pay Details The Kennedy Center strives to design equitable compensation programs.
-The projected pay rate for this position is $17.50 per hour.
-This is the targeted pay rate for this role at the time of posting.
-This pay rate may be modified in the future.
-Job Description The Usher is responsible for the seating and the safety of patrons in all performance venues in The John F. Kennedy Center for the Performing Arts, including, but not limited to: the Concert Hall, the Opera House, the Eisenhower Theater, the Terrace Theater, the Theater Lab, the Family Theater, the Millennium Stage, the Terrace Gallery, the REACH and other venues and spaces as directed.
-Ushers are expected to offer the highest level of customer service possible to patrons, donors, visiting artists, artist management, guests, and any other member of the public or administration they may encounter.
-Ushers are also expected to carry out any job function management deems as appropriate and within the scope of customer service, audience experience, pre-show prep, post-show breakdown, guest and staff safety/emergency response/security.
-Key Responsibilities Politely directing and escorting patrons to their seats.
-Providing patrons with programs and other relevant materials.
-Checking assigned section for cleanliness.
-Visually sweep the theaters to check for potential safety issues and lost and found items.
-Be aware of and enforce appropriate house rules.
-Remain at assigned post throughout the event unless taking an assigned break.
-Must be aware of, and follow, the proper procedures for assisting patrons with disabilities.
-Attend pre-event Usher meetings and other trainings as required by management.
-Demonstrate an in-depth knowledge of all assigned venues within The Center and a thorough understanding of evacuation procedures from all points within each venue.
+The projected pay rate for this position is $17.95 per hour.
+This is the targeted rate of possible compensation for this role at the time of posting.
+This range may be modified in the future.
+Job Description Ushers are vital front-line representatives of the Kennedy Center, responsible for delivering exceptional guest service and ensuring the comfort, safety, and overall experience of all patrons across multiple venues.
+This includes but is not limited to the Concert Hall, Opera House, Eisenhower Theater, Terrace Theater, Theater Lab, Family Theater, Millennium Stage, Terrace Gallery, the REACH, and other spaces as assigned.
+This role requires professionalism, attentiveness, and flexibility while supporting patrons, visiting artists, donors, and staff.
+Ushers are expected to handle audience services, pre-show and post-show operations, emergency response, and all other duties within the scope of enhancing audience experience.
+Key Responsibilities Greet, direct, and escort patrons to their seats courteously and efficiently.
+Distribute programs and event materials.
+Maintain a clean, orderly, and safe environment in assigned areas.
+Monitor the venue for safety issues, lost items, or disruptions.
+Enforce house rules and seating policies.
+Remain at assigned post for the duration of the event unless on break.
+Assist guests with disabilities according to training and protocols.
+Attend all required pre-show briefings and periodic training sessions.
+Demonstrate working knowledge of venue layout and emergency evacuation procedures.
+Complete additional duties as assigned by management.
 Other duties as assigned.
-Key Qualifications Formal training beyond a high school diploma of 6 months to one year's duration or equivalent desired.
-Successful completion of usher orientation and specific-theater training, including general knowledge and safety/security.
-Scheduling: must be able to work at least two 4-hour shifts permanently a week and work location may be changed at any time, as required by business necessity.
-Other duties and responsibilities as assigned.
-Ability to deal discreetly and sensitively with disruptive or dissatisfied patrons.
-Deal effectively with a wide variety of personalities and situations requiring diplomacy, tact, friendliness, poise and firmness Provide immediate and appropriate response to safety incidents and emergencies.
-Flexible work schedule.
-Evening, weekend and holiday work is required.
-General theater knowledge helpful.
-Maintain a professional, neat and well-groomed appearance in accordance with Kennedy Center guidelines.
-Communicate effectively in English.
-Ability to read small print.
-Digital proficiency skills to use a digital scheduling and programming tool.
-Physical Demands Must have the ability to stand for long periods of time, be able to move up and down stairs, be able to descend/ascend ramps and inclines/declines, be able to open theater doors repeatedly, and be able to lift and carry up to 10 pounds with or without reasonable accommodation.
-Close concentration, visual attention and need for manual dexterity.
-Work Environment Will be working in a fast-paced, busy environment with environmental conditions such as low-to-high noise levels, varying heights and slopes, and limited lighting (ranging from dim to dark).
+Key Qualifications High school diploma required; some college or formal training preferred.
+6 months to 1 year of related experience or equivalent.
+Completion of usher orientation and venue-specific training.
+Knowledge of theater seat layouts and access paths.
+Strong interpersonal and conflict resolution skills.
+Ability to remain professional, calm, and composed in dynamic environments.
+Reliable and punctual with a flexible schedule (evenings, weekends, holidays).
+Clear verbal communication in English; ability to read small print.
+General theater knowledge is a plus.
+Must maintain a clean, professional, and well-groomed appearance in accordance with Kennedy Center standards.
+Candidate must be local or willing to relocate to the DMV area.
+Relocation assistance is not provided.
+Candidate must be willing to work onsite.
+Physical Demands Stand for extended periods.
+Navigate stairs, ramps, and inclines.
+Open and close doors repeatedly.
+Lift and carry up to 15 pounds.
+Work Environment Busy, fast-paced environment.
+Varying lighting conditions (including dim/dark).
+Exposure to varying noise levels and elevations.
+Additional Information Must be available for at least two permanent 4-hour shifts per week.
+Work location may vary based on operational needs.
+Responsibilities may change based on business requirements and management direction.

 About The Kennedy Center “I am certain that after the dust of centuries has passed over our cities, we, too, will be remembered not for victories or defeats in battle or in politics, but for our contribution to the human spirit.” – President John F. Kennedy The Kennedy Center is the nation’s cultural center and living memorial to President John F. Kennedy.
 Located on the banks of the Potomac River in Washington, D.C., the Center presents performances across all genres, and is also home to artistic affiliates Washington National Opera and National Symphony Orchestra.
 At the Kennedy Center, we strive to foster belonging and empowerment at work.
 We are able to advance our mission because of our committed and passionate employees.
 We are fortunate to be able to leverage their diverse perspectives, life experiences and skills to inform how our workplace can be a safe, transparent, and replenishing community.
 The Kennedy Center is an equal opportunity employer and does not discriminate against any employee or applicant based on race, religion, gender identity, sexual orientation, disability, veteran status, marital status, pregnancy or related condition, or any other basis protected by law.
-Mission Statement: As the nation's performing arts center, and a living memorial to President John F. Kennedy, we are a leader for the arts across America and around the world, reaching and connecting with artists, inspiring and educating communities.
-We welcome all to create, experience, learn about, and engage with the arts.
+Mission Statement: As America's performing arts center, and a living memorial to President John F. Kennedy, we are a leader for the arts across the United States and around the world, connecting the greatest living artists with audiences of every stripe, no matter their background.
+We welcome all Americans and creators and visitors from across the globe to discover, experience, learn about, be inspired by, and engage with the arts.
 Pay Details The Kennedy Center strives to design equitable compensation programs.
-The projected pay rate for this position is $17.50 per hour.
-This is the targeted pay rate for this role at the time of posting.
-This pay rate may be modified in the future.
-Job Description The Usher is responsible for the seating and the safety of patrons in all performance venues in The John F. Kennedy Center for the Performing Arts, including, but not limited to: the Concert Hall, the Opera House, the Eisenhower Theater, the Terrace Theater, the Theater Lab, the Family Theater, the Millennium Stage, the Terrace Gallery, the REACH and other venues and spaces as directed.
-Ushers are expected to offer the highest level of customer service possible to patrons, donors, visiting artists, artist management, guests, and any other member of the public or administration they may encounter.
-Ushers are also expected to carry out any job function management deems as appropriate and within the scope of customer service, audience experience, pre-show prep, post-show breakdown, guest and staff safety/emergency response/security.
-Key Responsibilities Politely directing and escorting patrons to their seats.
-Providing patrons with programs and other relevant materials.
-Checking assigned section for cleanliness.
-Visually sweep the theaters to check for potential safety issues and lost and found items.
-Be aware of and enforce appropriate house rules.
-Remain at assigned post throughout the event unless taking an assigned break.
-Must be aware of, and follow, the proper procedures for assisting patrons with disabilities.
-Attend pre-event Usher meetings and other trainings as required by management.
-Demonstrate an in-depth knowledge of all assigned venues within The Center and a thorough understanding of evacuation procedures from all points within each venue.
+The projected pay rate for this position is $17.95 per hour.
+This is the targeted rate of possible compensation for this role at the time of posting.
+This range may be modified in the future.
+Job Description Ushers are vital front-line representatives of the Kennedy Center, responsible for delivering exceptional guest service and ensuring the comfort, safety, and overall experience of all patrons across multiple venues.
+This includes but is not limited to the Concert Hall, Opera House, Eisenhower Theater, Terrace Theater, Theater Lab, Family Theater, Millennium Stage, Terrace Gallery, the REACH, and other spaces as assigned.
+This role requires professionalism, attentiveness, and flexibility while supporting patrons, visiting artists, donors, and staff.
+Ushers are expected to handle audience services, pre-show and post-show operations, emergency response, and all other duties within the scope of enhancing audience experience.
+Key Responsibilities Greet, direct, and escort patrons to their seats courteously and efficiently.
+Distribute programs and event materials.
+Maintain a clean, orderly, and safe environment in assigned areas.
+Monitor the venue for safety issues, lost items, or disruptions.
+Enforce house rules and seating policies.
+Remain at assigned post for the duration of the event unless on break.
+Assist guests with disabilities according to training and protocols.
+Attend all required pre-show briefings and periodic training sessions.
+Demonstrate working knowledge of venue layout and emergency evacuation procedures.
+Complete additional duties as assigned by management.
 Other duties as assigned.
-Key Qualifications Formal training beyond a high school diploma of 6 months to one year's duration or equivalent desired.
-Successful completion of usher orientation and specific-theater training, including general knowledge and safety/security.
-Scheduling: must be able to work at least two 4-hour shifts permanently a week and work location may be changed at any time, as required by business necessity.
-Other duties and responsibilities as assigned.
-Ability to deal discreetly and sensitively with disruptive or dissatisfied patrons.
-Deal effectively with a wide variety of personalities and situations requiring diplomacy, tact, friendliness, poise and firmness Provide immediate and appropriate response to safety incidents and emergencies.
-Flexible work schedule.
-Evening, weekend and holiday work is required.
-General theater knowledge helpful.
-Maintain a professional, neat and well-groomed appearance in accordance with Kennedy Center guidelines.
-Communicate effectively in English.
-Ability to read small print.
-Digital proficiency skills to use a digital scheduling and programming tool.
-Physical Demands Must have the ability to stand for long periods of time, be able to move up and down stairs, be able to descend/ascend ramps and inclines/declines, be able to open theater doors repeatedly, and be able to lift and carry up to 10 pounds with or without reasonable accommodation.
-Close concentration, visual attention and need for manual dexterity.
-Work Environment Will be working in a fast-paced, busy environment with environmental conditions such as low-to-high noise levels, varying heights and slopes, and limited lighting (ranging from dim to dark).
+Key Qualifications High school diploma required; some college or formal training preferred.
+6 months to 1 year of related experience or equivalent.
+Completion of usher orientation and venue-specific training.
+Knowledge of theater seat layouts and access paths.
+Strong interpersonal and conflict resolution skills.
+Ability to remain professional, calm, and composed in dynamic environments.
+Reliable and punctual with a flexible schedule (evenings, weekends, holidays).
+Clear verbal communication in English; ability to read small print.
+General theater knowledge is a plus.
+Must maintain a clean, professional, and well-groomed appearance in accordance with Kennedy Center standards.
+Candidate must be local or willing to relocate to the DMV area.
+Relocation assistance is not provided.
+Candidate must be willing to work onsite.
+Physical Demands Stand for extended periods.
+Navigate stairs, ramps, and inclines.
+Open and close doors repeatedly.
+Lift and carry up to 15 pounds.
+Work Environment Busy, fast-paced environment.
+Varying lighting conditions (including dim/dark).
+Exposure to varying noise levels and elevations.
+Additional Information Must be available for at least two permanent 4-hour shifts per week.
+Work location may vary based on operational needs.
+Responsibilities may change based on business requirements and management direction.

 Modal Window